 Year-on-year increase in business school graduates’ level of pay

-- For recently graduated business school leavers, the starting median salary was 3200 euros, up by 100 euros year-on-year.
+- For recently graduated business school leavers, the starting median salary was 3 300 euros.

 Prepare yourself for salary negotiations

 Define your salary requirement with the help of our Salary Radar (in Member Service)